aptech/docs/docs/CR-quantiled.rst

 - :func:`quantiled` will not succeed if ``N*minc(e)`` is less than 1, or ``N*maxc(e)`` is greater than :math:`N - 1`.
 In other words, to produce a quantile for a level of .001, the input matrix must have more than 1000 rows.

-- The supported data set types are CSV,	XLS, XLSX, HDF5, FMT, DAT.
+- The supported dataset types are CSV,	XLS, XLSX, HDF5, FMT, DAT.

-- For HDF5 file, the dataset must include file schema and both file name and data set name must be provided, e.g.
+- For HDF5 file, the dataset must include file schema and both file name and dataset name must be provided, e.g.

   ::